Keycloak SAML2 SSO

 STEP 2 - Configure Flexopus

-(optional) Enable the synchronization of the fields that you configured in the SAML2 settings: jobtitle or department
+(Optional) Enable synchronization for fields configured in the SAML2 settings, such as jobtitle

-By default, the SAML2 SSO user are registered after the first login attempt automatically.
-This is good for you, since you don't need to create the user profiles manually one by one before the first login, however you can disable this setting (not recommended).
+By default, SAML2 SSO users are registered automatically after their first login attempt.
+This avoids manually creating each user profile before their first login; however, you can disable this setting if needed (not recommended).

 STEP 3 - Configure who can log in

-If you try to log in now into Flexopus, you will see an error message, since you did not configure who can or cannot log in from your Keycloak user directory.
-Assign a test user to the application and test the connection at Flexopus.
+If you attempt to log in to Flexopus now, an error message will appear because login permissions from your Keycloak user directory have not yet been configured.
+Assign a test user to the application and test the connection in Flexopus.

 STEP 4 - (Optional) memberOf group synchronization.

-Navigate in Keycloak as an administrator to the Mappers and add a new attribute mapping memberOf.
+Navigate in Keycloak as an administrator to the mappers

 The result should look like this: